avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

   * Click **Save**
 * On the same page, click the Attributes tab.
 * Add a field to the list of attributes called "version" of type **STRING**
+* Add the following **STRING** fields to the list of attributes:
+  * *AIR7_Status* - Tells whether the Air Quality 7 Click board is warming up or is ready to report data.
+  * *T6713_Status* - Tells whether the T6713 Sensor on the Proto Click board is warming up or is ready to report data.
+  * *T9602_Status* - Tells whether the T9602 Sensor on the Terminal 2 Click board is warming up or is ready to report data.
 * Add the following **NUMERIC** fields to the list of attributes.
 ULP or VAV fields are optional, if you have the Click Boards:
   * *WFI32IoT_temperature* - Note that this value seems rather high.
 It is likely measuring the chip internal temperature of the WFI32-IoT.
   * *WFI32IoT_light* - The amount light value reported by the light sensor on the WFI32-IoTboard.